anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 From the discovery result, the Pledge learns a Join Proxy's link-local IP address and UDP join-port.
 Details of this discovery are defined by the onboarding protocol and are not in scope of this document.
 For cBRSKI, this is defined in {{Section 10 of cBRSKI}}.

+A generic cBRSKI Registrar by design necessarily implements the stateful mode, and it SHOULD implement support for Join Proxies operating in the stateless mode.
+Support for only the stateless mode is considered not to bring significant simplifications to a generic cBRSKI Registrar implementation.  cBRSKI Registrar only implemented in support of an aforementioned network-wide application or ecosystem profile MAY implement stateful and/or stateless mode.

 ## Notation {#ip-port-notation}